vgwb/Antura/docs/en/manual/classroom_guide.md

 ## Introducing a play session

 Once in the classroom, before starting to play, teachers should explain to the students what they are going to play and why.

 - _The game will help you learn new words or some aspects of culture..._
 - _You will explore this topic by playing this quest..._

 > [!Reminder]
-> Remeber to set properly the class in the Teachers Area, to always give the same device to each student (so they have their profile to select) and to select the correct native language for each kid.
+> Remember to set properly the class in the Teachers Area, to always give the same device to each student (so they have their profile to select) and to select the correct native language for each kid.

 ## Playing in the classroom